 The way we setup a neural network to classify these images is by having the raw pixel values be our first layer inputs, and having 10 output classes, one for each of our digit classes from 0 to 9.
 Since they are grayscale images, each pixel has a brightness value between 0 (black) and 255 (white).
 All the MNIST images are 28x28, so they contain 784 pixels.
 We can unroll these into a single array of inputs, like in the following figure.

 The important thing to realize is that although this network seems a lot more imposing than our simple 3x2x1 network in the previous chapter, it works exactly as before, just with many more neurons.
 Each neuron in the first hidden layer receives all the inputs from the first layer.
 For the output layer, we’ll now have ten neurons rather than just one, with full connections between it and the hidden layer, as before.
-Each of the ten output neurons is assigned to one class label; the first one is for the digit 0, the second for 1, and so on.
+Each of the ten output neurons is assigned to one class label; the first one is for the digit 0

 After the neural network has been trained – something we’ll talk about in more detail in a future chapter – we can predict the digit associated with unknown samples by running them through the same network and observing the output values.
 The predicted digit is that whose output neuron has the highest value at the end.
 The following demo shows this in action; click “next” to flip through more predictions.